-To promote a vibrant and mixed local economy, recognising the importance, innovation and value offered by our SMEs and VCSEs, reducing barriers to their participation in procurements, supporting their importance in the local market and wider economy and driving an inclusive economy in the borough.

-Milestone Aim/Date Activity Comments & Progress update Lead/Owner Recognised as a trusted partner giving confidence in our approach to supplier markets and our communities Continue to develop relationships internally, externally and raise the profile of tendering opportunities Provide opportunities for feedback on tendering processes so improvements can be made Explore how procurement can play more of an enabling role in relation to co-production and place based working Improve the quality and consistency of communication methods e.g. pre-market engagement, social media Explore how we can make more use of the Business Hub Increase accessibility for small businesses, charities and social enterprises Identify opportunities to simplify processes Reduce where possible any perceived &amp; actual barriers faced Work with VCSE sector to build their capacity and confidence Establish Task &amp; Finish group to ensure we fully understand the new procurement regulations and implications, ensuring any opportunities are maximised, e.g. Understand options around reserving contracts, making use of new competitive flexible procedure etc. Strengthen relationships with Federation of Small Business and Chamber of Commerce Attract a diverse range of providers, improving supplier diversity, innovation and resilience in our supply chain Meet the buyer events to encourage more participation (Kirklees &amp; West Yorkshire) Publish procurement pipeline Greater use of guidance and promotional material about doing business with the Council e.g. publicity video, brochures etc. Clearer literature about minimum expectations for working with the Council e.g. insurance, finance, experience etc. and what our processes are Explore opportunities for resources to assist potential suppliers with completing procurement documentation Understand when to restrict locally for below threshold procurements and when it is appropriate to advertise more widely - appreciation of implications of restricting tenders and mitigation any risks of doing so Improved processes for determining and justifying contract durations - ensuring we aren't destabilising markets.
+To promo SMEs and market a Inclusive Procurement ote a vibrant and mixed local economy, recognising the VCSEs, reducing barriers to their participation in proc nd wider economy and driving an inclusive economy in urements, supporting their important the borough. nce in the local Milestone Aim/Date Activity Comments & Progress update Lead/Owner Recognised as a trusted partner giving confidence in our approach to supplier markets and our communities Continue to develop relationships internally, externally and raise the profile of tendering opportunities Provide opportunities for feedback on tendering processes so improvements can be made Explore how procurement can play more of an enabling role in relation to co-production and place based working Improve the quality and consistency of communication methods e.g. pre-market engagement, social media Explore how we can make more use of the Business Hub Increase accessibility for small businesses, charities and social enterprises Identify opportunities to simplify processes Reduce where possible any perceived & actual barriers faced Work with VCSE sector to build their capacity and confidence Establish Task & Finish group to ensure we fully understand the new procurement regulations and implications, ensuring any opportunities are maximised, e.g. Understand options around reserving contracts, making use of new competitive flexible procedure etc. Strengthen relationships with Federation of Small Business and Chamber of Commerce Attract a diverse range of providers, improving supplier diversity, innovation and resilience in our supply chain Meet the buyer events to encourage more participation (Kirklees & West Yorkshire) Publish procurement pipeline Greater use of guidance and promotional material about doing business with the Council e.g. publicity video, brochures etc. Clearer literature about minimum expectations for working with the Council e.g. insurance, finance, experience etc. and what our processes are Explore opportunities for resources to assist potential suppliers with completing procurement documentation Understand when to restrict locally for below threshold procurements and when it is appropriate to advertise more widely - appreciation of implications of restricting tenders and mitigation any risks of doing so Improved processes for determining and justifying contract durations - ensuring we aren't destabilising markets.
 Working with VCSE to develop our relationship Establish a regular forum to develop the relationship, discuss opportunities and work through any potential barriers